ieee-uh-makers/build-a-bot/Projects/Blinky.md

 - Completion: demonstrate your complete project working - 10 Points
 - Next Steps: presenting next steps to improve device/robot - Up to 10 Points
 - Originality / Innovation - Up to 10 points

+## Ask-an-Expert
+You may consult with a facilitator to help you solve a problem three times at no penalty.
+After three times, you will no longer have priority, so use them wisely.

+## Hardware Setup
+- TODO: Link to schematic

+## loop() Pseudocode
+1. Read button
+2. Do something cool with the LED (pulse on / off, modulate PWM, etc)